 Add 4 cups of flour and mix well.
 Add in enough remaining flour to make a dough that follows the spoon around the bowl.

 Turn dough out onto a lightly floured surface and knead for 10 minutes, adding more flour as needed until the dough is firm and smooth to the touch.

 Place dough in a medium greased bowl.
 Turn dough over in the bowl so that the top is also lightly greased.
-Cover with clean cloth and let rise in warm, draft-free place for 1 hour.
+Cover with a clean cloth and let rise in a warm, draft-free place for 1 hour.

 Turn dough out onto a lightly floured board and knead for 5 minutes or until the bubbles are out of the bread.

 Divide dough into 2 equal parts.
 Shape each dough half into a loaf.

 Place each loaf in greased, 9 x 5-inch bread pan.
 Cover and let rise in a warm, draft-free place for 45 minutes or until doubled in size.